-You only need to find the information, analyze it and then sample any one or another language to decide which is the best one or which one fulfills your needs?
+You only need to find the information, analyze it, and then sample anyone or another language to decide which is the best one or which one fulfills your needs?

-In this article, we will be looking at the simple comparison between the two best programming language that is Python and R which will guide you through your data science journey.
+In this article, we will be looking at the simple comparison between the two best programming languages that is Python and R which will guide you through your data science journey.
 Let’s see R vs Python for machine learning.

-It is an open-source, free, and powerful coding tool with the high extensible features.
+It is an open-source, free, and powerful coding tool with high extensible features.
 The language was first initiated for the scientific data in the ’90s.
 R owns all the inclusive catalog of statistical and graphical methods.

 Many well-known corporations like Facebook, Airbnb, and Uber are employing it.
 It is trustworthy for extensive research scientific data and broadly appropriate for any preferred option.

 On top of that, it is having myriads of standard packages and ready-made solutions for better performance.

 Before installing the IDE RStudio, it is recommended to use packages like dplyr, data.table, and plyr to simplify package manipulations.

 The language was developed in the ’90s by Guido Van Rossum which is now deployed by huge organizations like YouTube, Google, NASA and much more.

 In technical terms, it is an object-oriented and high-level tool which is integrated with the dynamic linguistics.